nervosnetwork/ckb/rpc/README.md

 #### Fields

-`HeaderView` is a JSON object with following fields.
+`HeaderView` is a JSON object with the following fields.

 *   `inner`: [`Header`](#type-header) - All the fields in `Header` are included in `HeaderView` in JSON.